Cemetery Project

 The Dr. Joseph and Margaret Hetzel Family Stone before and after cleaning

-Our Veteran Grave Marker Project
+Our Veteran Gravestone Marker Project

 In Conjunction with the Middlebury Cemetery Association, the Middlebury Historical Society has joined forces with the prodigious work by Dr. Ray Sullivan of Middlebury in identifying, collecting, locating and, most important, honoring the graves of Middlebury military veterans.